-The life of a business owner can be filled with extremes and if you’re doing things right, it’s only a matter of time until you experience both the soaring highs and the occasional moments of darkness and despair that come with the entrepreneurial gig.
+The life of a business owner can be filled with extremes.
+If you're doing things right, it's only a matter of time until you experience both the soaring highs and the occasional moments of darkness and despair that come with the entrepreneurial gig.

-I don’t care what the gurus say, building a thriving real estate investing business is not an easy task.
-If it was easy, we’d all be multi-millionaires (and there would be no need for books, blogs and the like).
-The reality is that real estate investing is filled with challenges and success in this business takes time, trial and error.
+I don't care what the gurus say—building a thriving real estate investing business is not an easy task.
+If it were easy, we'd all be multi-millionaires (and there would be no need for books, blogs, podcasts, and the like).
+The reality is that real estate investing is a business full of challenges, and success takes time, trial, and error.

-Any successful company is filled with complexities that require a great deal of endurance and attention to detail (especially when things don’t go as planned).
-It doesn’t help that we live in a world that glorifies convenience, tempts people with promises of comfort and ease, all while telling us to chase after any and every “dream” that looks exciting.
-The unfortunate truth is – things like “convenience” and “comfort” have very little to do with a successful real estate business.
+Any successful company is loaded with complexities that require a great deal of endurance and attention to detail (especially when things don't go as planned).
+It doesn't help that we live in a world that glorifies convenience, tempts people with promises of comfort and ease, all while telling us to chase after any and every dream that looks exciting.
+The unfortunate truth is—things like “convenience” and “comfort” have very little to do with a successful real estate business.

 Is Difficulty Optional?

-- FACT: If something is worth doing, there is probably going to be difficulty along the way.
+- If something is worth doing, there will probably be some difficulty along the way.

-- Difficulty is the reason there is profit in anything.
+- The existence of difficulty is the reason there is a profit in anything.
 Without difficulty, there would be no problem for you to solve and no reason for your existence in the market.
-You should be happy that difficulties exist because these problems are the origin of your opportunities!
+You should be happy that these problems exist because they're the origin of your opportunities!

-- When your journey gets difficult and you keep going, this increases your chances of becoming the best in your field and ultimately, beating your competition.
+- When your journey gets hard and yet you keep going, this increases your chances of becoming the best in your field and, ultimately, beating your competition.
 Winners understand when their journey is worth the trouble AND when it makes sense to throw in the towel.
-They understand which challenges are worth enduring today, because it will help them escape significantly greater pain later.
+They know which challenges are worth enduring today because it will help them escape significantly greater pain later.